 This is the most controversial issue in the care and maintenance industry.
 It is a fact that high pressure washing by inexperienced people will cause significant damage to any material.
 Some debris can easily be removed with garden hose pressure.
-Some contractors powerwash to clean roofs, while others do not.
-If powerwashing is used, the roof should receive a topical treatment to restore the roof.
-The CSSB recommends having a professional assess each job on an individual basis to determine if powerwashing is appropriate or not.
-Care and maintenance professionals know the proper procedures, which include factoring in:
+The CSSB does not recommend power washing as it can be extremely damaging to roofs.
+Care and maintenance professionals should know the proper procedures, which include factoring in:

 - · Age, condition and environment of roof

 - · Gallons sprayed per minute

 - Fan tip size

 - Distance spray nozzle is held from roof

-- Pressure per square inch and others...
+- Pressure per square inch and others